-Many people who suffer from ADHD have difficulty focusing, often fidget, appear restless and may act out, speak out and inappropriate times.
-As a result of this, children with ADHD find themselves having difficulties academically.
-Adults with ADHD also may find themselves having difficulty while working due to lack of concentration.
-Controlling their behaviors is also seen as a difficult task.
-Adults with ADHD tend to not act their age.
+Many people who suffer from ADHD have difficulty focusing — often fidgeting, appearing restless, and speaking out at inappropriate times.
+As a result of this, children with ADHD find themselves having academic difficulties.
+Adults with ADHD also may find themselves having trouble while working due to lack of concentration.

-There is no known cure for ADHD, however, about one-third of children with ADHD tend to outgrow it, usually during their teenage years.
-There are various types of medication for treating ADHD such as Ritalin and Adderall which are used to alter the levels of dopamine (a neurotransmitter in the brain).
-While these medication work for some, there are others who react badly to the medication.
+There is no known cure for ADHD.
+However, about one-third of children with ADHD will outgrow it — usually during their teenage years.
+There are various types of medication for treating ADHD — such as Ritalin and Adderall — that are used to alter the levels of dopamine (a neurotransmitter in the brain).
+While these medication work for some, others react badly.
 As a result, they look for alternative treatments.

 One of these alternative medications is medical cannabis.
 When people use medical cannabis as a form of treating ADHD, it’s often self-medicated.
 Testimonies from cannabis users using it to treat ADHD are promising, and so are the studies.